How does HydraFacial work?

 HydraFacial uses a Vortex tip to create a gentle suction that removes dead skin cells and extracts impurities from the skin.
 This removes dirt and debris from the skin to unclog pores and hydrate the skin.
 The result is an immediate, visible improvement of the skin’s radiance and hydration.
 You will feel a gentle, rough pressure but should not expect to experience discomfort.
 HydraFacial can be safely used on acne patients to calm existing breakouts and prevent new breakouts from happening.

 HydraFacial treatments are highly customized.
-Patients can opt for a Signature, Deluxe or Platinum HydraFacial, each containing different elements based on your individual concerns.
+Patients can opt for a Deluxe or Platinum HydraFacial, each containing different elements based on your individual concerns.
 All treatments include extractions, an acid peel, and infusion.
 Add-on options include high-end serums and peptides, lymphatic drainage and LED light therapy.
 The treatment typically takes 30-45 minutes.

 Is HydraFacial safe?